mwgiannini/Kwitter/README.md

 Upon the page load, if you have not logged in, then the page will direct you to the log in page.
 To create an account, click the signup button.
-Alternatively, log in the accounts above have posts, follows, 'rekweets', and likes already made.
+Alternatively, the accounts above have posts, follows, 'rekweets', and likes already made.

+Tip *the user mw has the best data for demo purposes*

 <pre>